Iran says will firmly deter any attacks as military displays might

 ANKARA Iranian President Hassan Rouhani said the Islamic Republic had the might to deter any attacks as its military displayed a range of drones and missiles at an annual parade in Tehran, state television reported on Friday.

-Unlike hardline predecessor Mahmoud Ahmadinejad, Rouhani did not use his speech to lash out at the United States and Israel, which Tehran refuses to recognise.
+Unlike hardline predecessor Mahmoud Ahmadinejad, Rouhani did not use his speech to lash out at the United States and Israel, which Tehran refuses to recognize.

 "We told the world during the (nuclear) talks and we repeat that we don't support any aggression ...
 We support dialogue," Rouhani said in the live broadcast.